-Strategic Outlook - Equities: The domestic large cap stock market appears to be fully valued and has priced in an earnings rebound.
-The negative impact on earnings of a strong dollar and energy price correction are fading.
-The year-over-year comparisons will become easier.
+Strategic Outlook - Equities: The domestic large cap stock market appears to be fully valued.
+Earnings have decelerated due to slower economic growth and a relatively strong dollar.
+Earnings growth should improve in the second half of the year as year-over-year comparisons become easier.